-Final major piece in the Basel 3 puzzle
+Final Major Piece in Basel 3 Puzzle

 While the basic goals and ideas of FRTB are simple, it differs materially from the existing Market Risk regulations.
-It is therefore likely that the new rules will substantially change both the operating and business models of a large number of industry players.
+It is, therefore, likely that the new rules will substantially change both the operating and business models of a large number of industry players.

 The final release of FRTB introduces various changes to Basel 2.5 Market Risk capital rules, both qualitative and quantitative.
 For example, the definition of banking and trading books are more prescriptive, with tighter restrictions on trading/banking book reclassifications designed to reduce regulatory arbitrage.
 The rules governing the separation of trading and banking books are now more robust.
 It is far more difficult, although not impossible, to move trades and positions between trading and banking books – and it is impossible for firms to gain any capital relief from doing so.
-Any gains are considered a capital surcharge, therefore leaving the capital position unchanged.
+Any gains are considered a capital surcharge, therefore, leaving the capital position unchanged.

-Internal risk transfers are also restricted as internal trades are only recognised if they are hedged with an external party (with the exception of interest rates risk).
+Internal risk (IR) transfers are also restricted as internal trades are only recognised if they are hedged with an external party (with the exception of interest rates risk).
 FRTB also includes more stringent and granular trading desk level Internal Model Approach (IMA) approvals.
 Under current regulation (Basel 2.5), IMA approval was valid for all desks trading the approved products.
 With FRTB, individual desks can achieve or lose IMA accreditation, as outlined in later sections.
 Trading books shifting to and from IMA accreditation leads to more dynamic capital situations as the IMA and Standardised Approach capital requirements are substantially different.